cleancoded/fedconjobs/wp-content/plugins/leaky-paywall/readme.txt

 == License ==

-Leaky Paywall for WordPress
+Leaky Paywall
-Copyright (C) 2011 The Complete Website, LLC.
+Copyright (C) ZEEN101, LLC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.